 The ropa vieja was excellent (although Gigi’s Bakery has it beat in taste and price), the beans were good (although La Cubana Restaurant is the undisputed frijoles champion), but the maduros will make you say, ay papa qué rico.

 If you go: Ay Papa Qué Rico is located at 7344 Van Nuys Blvd in Van Nuys.
 Parking is at an adjacent lot, so watch out for signs.
+My dine-in experience was, of course, pre-Covid, but take-out and delivery options are still available.

 What to have: First and foremost, Ay Papa Qué Rico is the home of the fire-grilled chicken.
 While I was there the guy behind me ordered half a chicken and when his plate was brought to the table I had a serious case of food envy.
 So, I’ll be back for the famous chicken, arroz chaufa and whenever I have another ropa vieja craving.
 Obviously, the real winner here are the maduros, which you can order as an appetizer if you’re not having a completa.